2012–2013 escalation of the Syrian civil war

 The 2012–2013 escalation of the Syrian Civil War refers to the third phase of the Syrian Civil War, which gradually escalated from a UN-mediated cease fire attempt during April–May 2012 and deteriorated into radical violence, escalating the conflict level to a full-fledged civil war.

 Following the Houla massacre of 25 May 2012, in which 108 people were summarily executed, and the subsequent Free Syrian Army (FSA) ultimatum to the Syrian Ba'athist government, the ceasefire practically collapsed as the FSA began nationwide offensives against government troops.
 On 1 June 2012, President Bashar al-Assad vowed to crush the anti-government uprising.
 On 12 June 2012, the UN for the first time officially proclaimed Syria to be in a state of civil war.
-The conflict began moving into the two largest cities, Aleppo and Damascus.
+The conflict began moving into the two largest cities, Aleppo and the capital Damascus.

 Following the failure of another ceasefire in October 2012, during the winter of 2012–2013 and early spring of 2013 the rebels continued advances on all fronts.
 In mid-December 2012, American officials said that the Syrian military began firing Scud ballistic missiles at rebel positions in Syria.
-On 11 January 2013, Islamist groups, including the al-Nusra Front, took full control of the Taftanaz air base in the Idlib Governorate, after weeks of fighting.
+On 11 January 2013, Islamist groups, including the al-Qaeda-linked al-Nusra Front, took full control of the Taftanaz air base in the Idlib Governorate, after weeks of fighting.
 In mid-January 2013, as clashes re-erupted between rebels and Kurdish forces in Ras al-Ayn, YPG forces moved to expel government forces from oil-rich areas in the Hasakah Governorate.
 By 6 March 2013, the rebels had captured the city of Raqqa, making it the first provincial capital to be lost by the Assad government.
-In early April 2013, having expanded into Syria, one of the strongest jihadist insurgent groups, the Islamic State of Iraq, adopted the new name ad-Dawlah al-Islāmiyah fī 'l-ʿIrāq wa-sh-Shām (الدولة الإسلامية في العراق والشام), variously translated as "Islamic State of Iraq and al-Sham", "Islamic State of Iraq and Syria" (both abbreviated as ISIS), or "Islamic State of Iraq and the Levant" (abbreviated as ISIL).
+In early April of 2013, the powerful jihadist insurgent group, the Islamic State of Iraq, expanded from Iraq into Syria and adopted the new name ad-Dawlah al-Islāmiyah fī 'l-ʿIrāq wa-sh-Shām (الدولة الإسلامية في العراق والشام), variously translated as "Islamic State of Iraq and al-Sham", "Islamic State of Iraq and Syria" (both abbreviated as ISIS), or "Islamic State of Iraq and the Levant" (abbreviated as ISIL).